purnelldj/insulap-ndvi/README.md

 ### Run NDVI inside the container (mount a local directory)

-This example mounts a local folder `./data` into the container at `/data`, reads a Sentinel-2 `.SAFE` folder from it, and writes outputs back into the same folder.
+This example mounts a local folder `./data` into the container at `/data`, finds the first Sentinel-2 `.SAFE` folder inside it, and writes outputs back into the same folder.

 ```bash
 mkdir -p .data